reinoudb/charts/README.md

 `helm search repo ajuin`

+# Warning
+All of the charts in this repo are just maintained by me and i tend to like to do some testing on them.
+So prepare for something to brake.

 # Contributing
 We welcome contributions to the Ajuin Helm Chart Repository!
 If you have a chart you'd like to add or improvements to an existing chart, please submit a pull request.